Flight Review

 Beginning and Ending a Checklist: To complete a checklist, state the name of the checklist, do the checklist, and when finished, state the name of the checklist again along with the statement “checklist complete.”

-Interrupted Checklists: If the checklist is only delayed for a brief period, and the pilot is sure of where he or she was interrupted, the item may be completed and the checklist continued.
+Interrupted Checklists: If the checklist is only delayed for a brief period and the pilot is sure of where he or she was interrupted, the item may be completed, and the checklist may continue.
 Otherwise, restarting the checklist from the beginning is recommended.

 Touch Verification: Pilots sometimes erroneously respond to a checklist item, believing it was accomplished when it was not.
 Looking at and then touching each gauge, switch, or control helps improve accuracy.